 When companies reach a certain growth level, they often start thinking about implementing more powerful analytics tools and start asking questions, such as: What is the cost of Business Intelligence?
 What ROI can we expect?
-What kind of internal resources we need to allocate?
+What kind of internal resources do we need to allocate?

 Although the actual cost of implementing a Business Intelligence project depends on various factors like the solution chosen, provider, project complexity, number of licenses, etc., we are going to guide you through the main components that you need to consider when estimating the cost of BI.
 Additionally, we are also going to discuss what can be the costs of not having BI.

 Cost of Business Intelligence